Dat-Pudding/PhotoCalc/README.md

 Every version contains all formulae and accepts your setup's specifications as Inputs.
 It will then proceed to present you the requested results.

-# What's the difference between the platform versions?
+# What can the different versions do specifically?
 ### Windows CLI
 ------------------------------------------
 The CLI client was the very first iteration and features a basic menu system, by entering one of the shown options you'll get to the actual features.